War

 War is an armed conflict (Note: The term "armed conflict" is used instead of, or in addition to, the term "war" with the former being more general in scope.
 The International Committee of the Red Cross differentiates between international and non-international armed conflict in their definition, "International armed conflicts exist whenever there is resort to armed force between two or more States....
 Non-international armed conflicts are protracted armed confrontations occurring between governmental armed forces and the forces of one or more armed groups, or between such groups arising on the territory of a State [party to the Geneva Conventions].
 The armed confrontation must reach a minimum level of intensity and the parties involved in the conflict must show a minimum of organisation.") between the armed forces of states, or between governmental forces and armed groups that are organized under a certain command structure and have the capacity to sustain military operations, or between such organized groups.

 It is generally characterized by widespread violence, destruction, and mortality, using regular or irregular military forces.
+War aims typically involve the pursuit of political, economic, or territorial objectives.
 Warfare refers to the common activities and characteristics of types of war, or of wars in general.
 Total war is warfare that is not restricted to purely legitimate military targets, and can result in massive civilian or other non-combatant suffering and casualties.

+War has changed in numerous ways over the course of history.
+Since 1945, (Note: The final year of World War II) great power wars, territorial conquests and war declarations have declined in frequency.
+However, war in general has not necessarily declined.
+Civil wars have increased in absolute terms since 1945.
+Wars have been increasingly regulated by international humanitarian law.
+Battle deaths and casualties have declined, in part due to advances in military medicine.